 If you cannot identify a business need for your old cell phone, you should consider donating it.

 Before disposing of your cell phone in any manner, remove all of your personal information and data from the device.
 In other words: Wipe It Clean!
-The Cell Phone Data Eraser website provides tools and instructions for most cell phone manufacturers and models.
+Learn more about mobile device security.

 Community Giving at MIT